Best Bangkok Street Food – Thailand

 Best Street Food in Bangkok

 Wherever you stay in Bangkok, you can find colourful culinary booths which become a unique attraction of Bangkok.
-In the local markets, the booths are grouped so you can come back here every day and pick new ones daily.
-Some shops are even open all night.
+In the local markets, the booths are grouped; you can come back on many occasions and pick a new one each time.
+Some stalls are even open all night.

 Types of Bangkok Street Food